 Difference Between Primary and Secondary Terminal

 What is the difference between the primary and secondary terminals in the Isolation Transformer?
 Well, let’s get started.
-Isolation transformer’s primary and secondary windings turn numbers are the same.
+The isolation transformer’s primary and secondary windings turn numbers are the same.
 The turn ratio between the terminal is Np: Ns =1.

 Isolation Transformer Voltage Measurement

 Isolation transformer used in safety issues.
 If the voltage in the primary terminal unexpectedly rises, it may damage the secondary terminals substation equipment.
-For stoping this from happening, an isolation transformer connected a transmission line between the primary and secondary terminals.
+An isolation transformer connected a transmission line between the primary and secondary terminals to stop this.
 It hampers to transmit the extra rising voltage to the secondary terminals.

-Assume, primary terminal’s current rises to 200A.
-The secondary terminal flows it 5A of the step-down process through an isolation transformer because primary and secondary turns numbers are equal both the site.
+Assume the primary terminal’s current rises to 200A.
+The secondary terminal flows it 5A of the step-down process through an isolation transformer because primary and secondary turns numbers are equal on both sites.

 Ep(volts) Es(volts) = NpNs